Wet Signature: Everything You Need to Know

 A dry web-signature pertains to a signature used in all formats of a web-based transaction.
 Wet signatures are only supportive of a single format of the document.

 If you need help with better understanding of a wet signature, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.